 (Please check with Harvard GSD on the latest minimum score requirement prior to application)

-Q: Can other English proficiency tests be substituted to replace TOEFL?
+Can other English proficiency tests be substituted to replace TOEFL?

-A: Yes, applicants may take the Duolingo test in lieu of the TOEFL.
+Yes, applicants may take the Duolingo test in lieu of the TOEFL.
+The minimum required score for Duolingo is 115.

 GENERAL FREQUENTLY ASKED QUESTIONS - DESIGN DISCOVERY